ashokarun/grafana-dashboards-kubernetes-resource/README.md

 ![logo](./images/kubernetes-resource-overview.png)

 In the above image (from the L1 dashboard) it is clear that the k8s cluster is over provisioned.
+The k8s cluster is provisioned based on the requests, however, the actual usage is very less.
+We need to tweak the resources requests accordingly to scale down the node, which reduce the overall cost.

 ## Prerequisites
 This dashboard is using some [recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) as few panel queries.
 Basically, those rules are there by default if the Prometheus is setup though the community helm chart.